cybercongress/cybernomics/bostrom/README.md

 9. Look at the results and conclude.

 ## Goals

 To optimize parameters for launching Bostrom.

 An idea is to model the value of BOOT through the understanding of established network effects in Ethereum.
 Then we can forecast claim dynamics and address growth based on approximated network effects.
 Assuming some demand for cyberlinks based on address growth we can adjust the supply of cyberlinks accounting for computing capability and so that VOLT price could grow.
 The given model also allows defining inflation parameters of BOOT to optimize investments into the hardware infrastructure.

 ## Time

 We model Bostrom Network simulation as a (discrete) sequence of events in time.
 We define the `timestep` variable (syn `t`) as integer number of time steps since the network launch. `timestep` is used in formulas and definitions across this specification and defined as:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}t = \lfloor{time\_from\_launch\_in\_years \cdot timesteps\_per\_year}\rfloor"></p>

 where `time_from_launch_in_years` is time from the system launch expressed in years (float data type).

-### Simulation parameters
+### Simulation Parameters

 - `timesteps_per_year` `(365)`

-## BOOT supply
+## BOOT Supply

-The BOOT supply on each `timestep` defines as the BOOT supply on the previous `timestep` plus provision on the current timestep:
+The BOOT supply on each `timestep` defines as the BOOT supply on the previous `timestep` plus provision on the current
+timestep:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}boot\_supply_t = boot\_supply_{t-1} %2B timestep\_provision\_boot_t"></p>

 The `timestep_provision_boot` variable is described in the [BOOT inflation](#boot-inflation) subsection.

-### BOOT inflation
+### BOOT Inflation

 The minting mechanism was designed to:

 - allow for a flexible inflation rate determined by market demand targeting a particular bonded-stake ratio
 - effect a balance between market liquidity and staked supply

 In order to best determine the appropriate market rate for inflation rewards, a moving change rate is used.
 The moving change rate mechanism ensures that if the % bonded is either over or under the goal %-bonded, the inflation rate will adjust to further incentivize or disincentivize being bonded, respectively.
 Setting the goal %-bonded at less than 100% encourages the network to maintain some non-staked tokens which should help provide some liquidity.

 It can be broken down in the following way:

-- If the inflation rate is below the `boot_bonded_share_target` the inflation rate will increase until a maximum value (`boot_inflation_rate_max`) is reached
+- If the inflation rate is below the `boot_bonded_share_target` the inflation rate will increase until a maximum value
+- (`boot_inflation_rate_max`) is reached
 - If the `boot_bonded_share_target` (0.70 in bostrom network) is maintained, then the inflation rate will stay constant
-- If the inflation rate is above the goal `boot_bonded_share_target` the inflation rate will decrease until a minimum value (`boot_inflation_rate_min`) is reached
+- If the inflation rate is above the goal `boot_bonded_share_target` the inflation rate will decrease until a minimum
+- value (`boot_inflation_rate_min`) is reached

 The target annual inflation rate is recalculated each `timestep`.
 The inflation is also subject to a rate change (positive or negative) depending on the distance from the desired ratio (0.70).
 The maximum possible rate change is defined to be `boot_inflation_rate_change` per year, however the annual inflation is capped as between `boot_inflation_rate_min` and `boot_inflation_rate_max`.

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}boot\_bonded\_share_t = \frac{boot\_bonded\_supply_{t-1}}{boot\_supply}"></p>